howird/howird.github.io/docs/learning-wiki/quick-tips/applesilicontips.md

 pip install --upgrade pip
 pip install PyQt5
 ```
-:smile:
-:fontawesome-regular-face-laugh-wink:

 ### With Conda

-- If you plan to use tensorflow in the same package
+- If you plan to use tensorflow in the same package on MacOS you're probably using conda as well so:
 ```
 brew install pyqt5
 echo 'export PATH="/opt/homebrew/Cellar/qt@5/bin:$PATH"' >> ~/.zshrc